MANE Program Educational Objectives

-Graduates of the programs within Mechanical, Aerospace, and Nuclear Engineering will apply their engineering knowledge, critical thinking, and problem solving skills and be expected to:
+Graduates of the programs within Mechanical, Aeronautical, and Nuclear Engineering will apply their engineering knowledge, critical thinking, and problem solving skills and be expected to:

 engage in professional practice or enroll in high-quality graduate programs.

 become leaders in engineering, science, academia, business, and public service.

 continue their intellectual development through participation in continuing education, professional development, and/or community service.

 The Mechanical Engineering, Aeronautical Engineering, and Nuclear Engineering degree programs are each independently accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Students who successfully complete the aeronautical, mechanical or nuclear engineering program will be able to demonstrate:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics